 Natural daylight and passive heat from solar rays (combined with added insulation) keep the interior nice and warm, while other eco-friendly material, furnishing and fixture choices can be found throughout the house.

 Redesigned as a contemporary residence on the inside by Don Frothingham, the outside retains much its historic character.
-The Bainbridge Barn is located on an island outside of Seattle with views of the local forests and far-off mountains all around.
+The Bainbridge Barn is located on an island in the Puget Sound with views of the local forests and far-off mountains all around.